The bright flashes and loud bangs of fireworks can be exciting and fun for us, but for our pets they can be confusing and frightening.

 This is because it’s difficult for them to understand that they aren’t in danger when they hear/see them, and their senses are much better than ours – so they experience fireworks much more intensely than we do!

-Helping your Cat to cope with Fireworks
+Helping your dog to cope with fireworks

 The bright flashes and loud bangs of fireworks can be exciting and fun for us but, for our cats, they can be confusing and frightening.
 This is because it’s difficult for them to understand that they aren’t in danger when they hear/see them, and their senses are much better than ours – so they experience fireworks much more intensely than we do!